KellyAineah/p3-aggregate-methods/README.md

 ## Aggregate methods

 Lets try an easy example of an aggregate method that counts the number of courses a `Student` is a part of.
-For this method all we need to do is look at the count of all the enrollments in the `Student` object.
+For this method all we need to do is look at the count of all the enrollments in the `Student` objec.

 ```py
 def course_count(self):